Vernon C. Bain Correctional Center: Facilities

-The 625 ft by 125 ft flatbed barge has 16 dormitories and 100 cells for inmates.
-For recreation, there is a full-size gym with basketball court, weight lifting rooms, and an outdoor recreation facility on the roof.
-There are three worship chapels, a modern medical facility, and a library open to inmate use.
-The 47,326-ton facility is on the water, and when it opened, 3 or more maritime crews were maintained under Coast Guard regulations.
-According to John Klumpp, the barge's first captain, in 2002 "the Coast Guard, after years of monitoring the prison barge, finally accepted the reality that that it was, de facto, a jail and not a boat."
+The 625 ft by 125 ft flatbed barge had 16 dormitories and 100 cells for inmates.
+For recreation, there was a full-size gym with basketball court, weight lifting rooms, and an outdoor recreation facility on the roof.
+There were three worship chapels, a modern medical facility, and a library open to inmate use.
+The 47,326-ton facility was on the water, and when it opened, 3 or more maritime crews were maintained under Coast Guard regulations.
+According to John Klumpp, the barge's first captain, in 2002 "the Coast Guard, after years of monitoring the jail barge, finally accepted the reality that that it was, de facto, a jail and not a boat."
+These facilities were featured in the 1993 movie Carlito's Way.

-The prison barge is located in Hunts Point in the South Bronx, about 5 mi from SUNY Maritime College at Throggs Neck.
+The jail barge was located in Hunts Point in the South Bronx, about 5 mi from SUNY Maritime College at Throggs Neck.
 The Hunts Point Cooperative Market is located nearby.
 At the time of the barge's opening, the area was difficult to access via public transportation.

 Operations

 As of 2019, the barge employed 317 workers and had an annual operating cost of $24 million.
 The barge's rate of "use-of-force by corrections officers" was the third-lowest among the city's corrections facilities.
+By the 2020s, detainees were grouped into extremely small, poorly lit dormitories that were rusting, and the barge sometimes leaked during rainstorms.
+According to the Associated Press, detainees received one hour of recreational time per day.